d12frosted/elpa-mirror/gnu/denote-readme.txt

     by the given Denote file name component.
 The value it accepts is an unquoted symbol among `title', `keywords', `signature',
     `identifier'.
 When using the command
-    `denote-org-dblock-insert-files', this parameter is automatically
+    `denote-org-extras-dblock-insert-files', this parameter is
-    inserted together with the (`:regexp' parameter) and the user is prompted for a file name component.
+    automatically inserted together with the (`:regexp' parameter) and the user is prompted for a file name component.

   • The `:reverse-sort' parameter is optional.
 It reverses the order in which files appear in.
 This is meaningful even without the presence